 What is the Alexander Technique?

-My Experience with the Alexander Technique
+Opportunities to Study the Alexander Technique

 Who I Work With

-Musicians: I frequently work with musicians and actors to help alleviate stage fright and performance-related issues, playing- and performing-related injuries and chronic pain, and to improve overall coordination while engaging in their craft.
+Musicians: I frequently work one-on-one with musicians and actors to help alleviate stage fright, playing- and performing-related injuries and chronic pain, and to improve overall coordination and efficiency while engaging in their craft.